OfficeDev/teams-toolkit-samples/adaptive-card-notification/README.md

 ## (Optional) Use Azure Blob Storage to persist notification connections
 This sample provides an implementation of `NotificationTargetStorage` at `bot/src/storage/blobsStorage.ts`, which connects to Azure Blob Storage to persist notification connections.

-To try it, uncomment the line 16 of `bot/src/internal/initialize.ts`, then enter your own connection string and container name.
+To try it, uncomment the `notification.storage` settings of your bot in `bot/src/internal/initialize.ts`, then enter your own connection string and container name.

 ``` typescript
 ...